Search results for

 Like many readers, I have been eagerly awaiting the arrival of the Samsung Galaxy Ring since its earliest rumors.
 In the meantime, I’ve kept my finger warm with an Oura Ring 3, a device I’ve grown to love.
 This week, I finally had the chance to wear both smart rings simultaneously, and while I hoped to crown a top pick, I’m actually left wishing for a mashup.

-An established brand with its third generation, Oura offers a robust app and has truly perfected much of the user experience.
+An established brand with four generations under its belt, Oura offers a robust app and has truly perfected much of the user experience.
 On the other hand, Samsung introduces innovative ring features and a more convenient charging apparatus.
 Who’s better?
 Well, both of them excel at different things.

 Would you buy an Oura Ring with a subscription or a Galaxy Ring without?